Glossary

 Step Count

-Step Count tracks daily movement and offers a practical signal for non-exercise activity, but accuracy depends on device placement, context, and behavior pattern.
+Step Count tracks daily movement and gives a practical signal for non-exercise activity, but the number only matters when it is interpreted in context